GlobalFishingWatch/GFW_technical_documentation/Home.md

 ## Data Updates
 Check the [Data updates](https://github.com/GlobalFishingWatch/bigquery-documentation-wf827/wiki/Data-updates) for new changes to GFW data.

-See the [BigQuery Table Reference](https://docs.google.com/spreadsheets/d/1B8Q04rzWRdffty2gVBlHiBDS9DYZLdW8J-4B3xja5ws/edit#gid=0) for checking the latest version of key tables to use.
+See the [BigQuery Table Reference](#Bigquery-table-reference) for checking the latest version of key tables to use.

-## Key Concepts
+## BigQuery Key Concepts
-Read the [Key concepts page](https://github.com/GlobalFishingWatch/bigquery-documentation-wf827/wiki/Key-concepts) for important things to understand when working with GFW data in BigQuery, including BigQuery best practices.
+Read the [BigQuery Key Concepts page](https://github.com/GlobalFishingWatch/bigquery-documentation-wf827/wiki/Key-concepts) for important things to understand when working with GFW data in BigQuery, including BigQuery best practices.

 ## Data Products